unpinned/unpinned.computer/content/blog/systemd-inside-podman.md

 date = 2023-02-11
 +++

-For Linux distributions that uses SELinux (eg. Fedora Linux) the first thing you have to do is to let SELinux know is that you are allowing to run systemd inside a Podman container.
+For Linux distributions that use SELinux (eg. Fedora Linux) the first thing you have to do is to let SELinux know that you are allowing to run systemd inside a Podman container.

 You have to change the `container_manage_cgroup` bool.

 To do this run `setsebool -P -N container_manage_cgroup 1`

-Then you have to build your Containerfile which installs and initalize the init system.
+Then you have to build your Containerfile which installs and initalizes systemd.

-Example:
+Most minimal example:

 ```
 FROM fedora:37